 - Hold a community fundraising event in aid of Orchid Project

-Our work would not be possible without the support of donors, funders and community fundraising.
+Our work would not be possible without the help of our supporters, donors and community fundraising.
 From music events, bake sales and theatre productions to art installations, triathlons and 10k races, we’ve received the support of some amazing, committed groups and individuals.
 Get inspired with ideas for an event or fundraising initiative that you can hold, or if you already have an idea, please get in touch.

 - Work with all stakeholders